rod7760/rod7760/README.md

 ### Hi there 👋, I'm Ricky
 I am currently a CS Student at Rochester Institute of Technology.
-I am an intellectually curious individual who is excited to build a future around lifelong learning.
+I am an intellectually curious individual who is excited about lifelong learning.
 I also love meeting new people, so feel free to reach out!

 ### What I'm currently working on